KarimElgammal/Zero-noise-extrapolation-in-quantum-computer/README.md

 # Zero-Noise Extrapolation (ZNE) implementation for error mitigation in quantum simulations

-This repository contains an implementation of Zero-Noise Extrapolation (ZNE) for error mitigation in quantum circuits using `Qiskit`.
+This repository contains an attempt for the implementation of Zero-Noise Extrapolation (ZNE) for error mitigation in quantum circuits using `Qiskit`.
 It can be good example for learning purposes, but you should consider a dedicated package like [mitiq](https://mitiq.readthedocs.io/en/stable/guide/zne-5-theory.html) for that.
 The approach here uses unitary folding to simulate the noise and then extrapolates the results to estimate the outcomes.

 ## The repository files are: